The Newcomer's ABC

 When you arrive at the venue, check in to the hotel or other accommodation you've arranged

 On Friday morning, the committee and volunteers are busy with final setup.
-The convention begins around lunchtime, although some people will only arrive in time for the opening ceremony on Friday evening, or even later.
+The convention begins around midday, although some people will only arrive in time for the opening ceremony on Friday evening, or even later.

 From mid-morning Friday, there should be clear signs at the venue pointing you to the convention registration area.
 Tell the people there who you are and you will get your convention bag.
 This will include several vital items.